otrv4/otrv4/otrv4.md

           * Display the human-readable part (if non empty) to the user.
             SMP TLVs should be addressed according to the SMP state machine.
           * If the received message contains a TLV type 1 (Disconnected):
-            * Forget all encryption keys for this correspondent and transition the state to `FINISHED`.
+            * Forget any state variables and key variables for this correspondent and transition the state to `FINISHED`.

       * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.
 The heartbeat message